Skip to main content

 #

-Processing time for e-Visa Application varies by case type and current workload — always check the official Ditjen Imigrasi processing time tool, as described in the e-Visa (Tourist / B211A) guide.
+Processing times for e-Visa Applications can vary based on case type and current workload.
+It is advisable to consult the official Ditjen Imigrasi processing time tool, as explained in the e-Visa (Tourist / B211A) guide.

 Why this matters